sharesight/www.sharesight.com/howtos/build_problems.md

 If you see this pattern: `undefined method `something` for nil:NilClass` it means there's a blank field that Ruby is trying to process (in this example, it's trying to add it).

-Solution: Look for a field that's blank and related to the page mentioned.
+*Solution*: Look for a field that's blank and related to the page mentioned.
 I guess here it was a tax rate?

 ### NoMethodError for <Contentful::Asset